 - Wheatgerm oil A highly nourishing oil containing vitamin E which makes it the perfect oil for dry, mature and lifeless skin.
 Wheatgerm oil is too heavy to use as a massage base alone, so add it at 15% to your massage blends to provide extra nourishment to the skin.

-When you are applying a facial treatment, remember to avoid the delicate under-eye area and don’t apply too much carrier oil because a little goes a long, long way on the face.
-Gently work the oil into the skin until it has all been absorbed, and your skin will be left feeling soft and silky smooth all year round.
+When you are applying a facial treatment, remember to avoid the delicate under-eye area and don’t apply too much oil because a little goes a long, long way on the face.
+Gently work the blended oil into the skin until it has all been absorbed, and your skin will be left feeling soft and silky smooth all year round.
 That’s the power of aromatherapy carrier oils!

 Copyright © Quinessence Aromatherapy Ltd 2001.
 Written by Sue Charles